-If it is known in advance that a language other than English will be spoken by the potential study population, an informed consent, in the language of the consenting participant, must be submitted to the HIC with the protocol materials for review and approval.
+If it is known in advance that a language other than English will be spoken by the potential study population, an informed consent, in the language of the consenting participant, must be submitted to the IRB after the submitted consent form is approved and before the study begins. .
+"Known in advance" means that the PI is targeting a population that is anticipated or likely to have non-English speaking participants.

-If it is not known in advance that a potential participant does not speak English, a short form of the informed consent in a language understandable to the participant must be available and used.
-The participant would be required to sign the written short form in addition to being provided with a written summary of the research in the English languageThe basic regulations are stated in 45 CFR 46.116 and 117 a and b.
+If it is not known in advance that a potential participant does not speak English, a short form of the informed consent in a language understandable to the participant must be

+IRB Policy & Procedure Non-English Speaking Participants Page 1 of 5 available and used together with a translator reading the consent given to all participants.
+The participant would be required to sign the written short form in addition to being provided with a written summary of the research in the English language.
+A translator must be available to read the long English version of the Informed Consent form to the participant in the participant's language.
+The basic regulations are stated in 45 CFR 46.116 and 117 a and b.

-Procedures for Informed Consent
+Procedures for the Informed Consent Process

-Long Form Consent: The Long Form Consent should be used when it is known in advance that a research participant who does not speak and understand English may be enrolled in the research protocol.
-The consent form for non-English-speaking participants or legal representatives shall be the same as for English-speaking participants or legal representatives in content and format, except that the non-English consent form will be translated into the language that is understandable by the participant or legal representative.
-The translation process can be accomplished using one of two methods:
+Non-English Speaking Status Known in Advance: The study's approved Informed Consent (aka "long form) should be used when it is known in advance that a research participant who does not speak and understand English may be enrolled in the research protocol.
+The consent form for non-English-speaking participants or legal representatives shall be the same as for English-speaking participants or legal representatives in content and format, except that the non-English consent form will be tranlated into the language that is understandable by the participant or legal representative.

+The translation process can be accomplished by:

-- 1) A two-way process where a) a forward translation of the consent from English to non-English by a translator who is fluent in both languages and b) a back translation into English by a different translator who is fluent in both languages, and who has not seen the original English consent form.
-An independent review by the PI and IRB is then done to determine the adequacy and completeness of the translation. - A 1-way translation of the English consent into the non-English version by a certified process.
-The IRB will accept a certified version of the translated consent document without a back translation being required.
+- A two-way process where a) a forward translation of the consent from English to non-English by a translator who is fluent in both languages and b) a back translation into English by a different translator who is fluent in both languages, and who has not seen the original English consent form.
+This version of the Consent must be reviewed by the PI for accuracy and then sent to the IRB for approval.
+OR by - 2) A certified translation from English to non-English by a translator who is fluent in both languages (no back translation is not required).
+This translation should be submitted to the IRB for approval